This is an update of an article originally published on April 9, 2025.

 Broad levies

-Large associations in the U.S. have supported the tariffs to differing extents.
+Large U.S. trade associations have supported the tariffs to differing extents.
 The Steel Manufacturers Association (SMA)2 and the Aluminum Association (AA)3 have welcomed the tariffs.
-And while the Metal Service Center Institute (MSCI)4, which represents steel service centers in North America, has not supported tariffs on Canada and Mexico, specifically, the organization does seek free and fair trade for metals; a commonality all three associations agree on.
+And while the Metal Service Center Institute (MSCI)4, which represents steel service centers in North America, has not supported tariffs on Canada and Mexico, the organization does seek free and fair trade for metals, something all three associations agree on.

 Narrow impacts

-The effects of tariffs could depend on where a company lies in the metals value chain and where they operate in the world.
+The effects of these tariffs depend on where a company lies in the metals value chain and where they operate in the world.
 We see the impacts of tariffs breaking down as follows.

-For metal producers in North America, steel and aluminum prices have been rising for months in anticipation of and after the implementation of tariffs.
-As a result, metal producers have seen higher prices and increased profitability.
-In the U.S., elevated prices should continue boosting domestic production, much like the effects observed since the introduction of Section 232 in 2018.
+For metal producers in North America, steel and aluminum prices had been rising for months, in anticipation of and after the implementation of tariffs, both the initial Section 232 tariff of 25% and the follow-up increase to 50%.
+As a result, metal producers have implemented higher prices and increased profitability.
+In the U.S., elevated prices should continue boosting domestic production, much like the effects observed after the implementation of Section 232 in 2018.

-U.S. metal service centers that deal in steel and aluminum, purchasing raw metal from producers and selling it to end customers, are seeing an immediate increase in earnings and improved market positions.
-Many of these centers have made substantial purchases and are currently receiving additional metal, which should result in strong profits over the next six months.
+U.S. metal service centers that deal in steel, aluminum and copper, purchasing raw metal from producers and selling it to end customers, are seeing an immediate increase in earnings and improved market positions.
+Many of these centers had made substantial purchases early on but have gradually reduced inventory levels given the uncertain effect on end market demand.
+The introduction of both rounds of tariffs has resulted in strong profits during the first half of the year but has caused some demand destruction in the traditional steel markets—housing, auto, and energy—and contributes to uncertainty in general.

-U.S. metal traders and distributors mostly handle metal on a pre-sold or back-to-back basis, so the impact of imported or traded metal often leads to higher prices being passed on to the U.S. consumer/customer.
+U.S. metal traders and distributors mostly handle metal on a presold or back-to-back basis, so the impact of imported or traded metal often leads to higher prices being passed on to the U.S. consumer/customer.
+However, higher prices have caused a noticeable reduction in volumes, especially with the uncertainty of not knowing when the tariffs by country of origin will be finalized.
+Traders and importers are uncertain where they can receive the best value from foreign mills and if customers will accept higher prices.
+More traders have moved to purchasing domestic metal to avoid being penalized later.

-U.S. scrap and recyclers in steel and aluminum have seen prices on the rise due to increased demand.
-In particular, aluminum scrap prices will rise as the shift toward using more secondary aluminum causes imbalances between supply and demand, impacting customers downstream.
-In fact, for aluminum, the “Midwest premium,” which aluminum producers charge for transportation and storage costs, and also for doing business in the region, has nearly doubled to over 40 cents per pound—near record levels.
-This surge is expected to lead to higher profits in the coming months.
+U.S. scrap and recyclers in steel, aluminum and copper have seen prices on the rise due to increased demand.
+In particular, aluminum scrap prices rose due to the shift toward using more secondary aluminum, which caused imbalances between supply and demand, impacting customers downstream.
+In fact, for aluminum, the “Midwest premium,” whereby aluminum producers charge for transportation and storage costs and for doing business in the region, more than doubled to over 69 cents per pound, reaching record levels.
+The surge has led to higher profits, which should continue in the coming months.

 For metal fabricators or end-market users of metal, the cost of raw metal has risen significantly, and each user must decide how much of the price increases they will absorb versus passing it on to consumers.
-Many have been hedging their metal purchases, while others have secured long-term contracts (i.e., buying off of an indexed-based metal price), which could gradually reflect price increases for their customers.
+Many have been hedging their metal purchases, while others have secured long-term contracts (i.e., buying off of an indexed-based metal price), which would gradually reflect price increases for their customers.
+The increase in tariffs from 25% to 50% has caused a slowdown in business activity until the situation is clarified.
+Many metal fabricators have decided to eat some of the tariffs to gain or maintain market share.
+It all depends on the fabricators financial position and strength in its respective market.

 Looking ahead

-Our view is that the newly imposed metal tariffs on Canada and Mexico will remain in place and will expedite the reworking of the USMCA treaty.
+Our view is that the newly imposed metal tariffs of 50% on Canada and Mexico may remain in place (or reduced back down to the original 25%) and will expedite the reworking of the USMCA treaty.

-Of course, countries could impose reciprocal tariffs on various U.S. goods, which could lead to price increases.
-The question, therefore, becomes: Does this ultimately lead to demand destruction later in the year?
-The answer may depend on deregulation and tax policies in the U.S.
+Of course, countries could impose reciprocal tariffs on various U.S. goods, which would lead to changing supply chains and price increases for consumers.
+The question becomes: Does this ultimately lead to demand destruction?
+The answer may depend on deregulation, Federal Reserve interest rate policies and U.S. tax policies.

 In the meantime, broadly applied tariffs will continue to have narrow impacts on U.S.-based metals and manufacturing companies.